ZZ-Cat/CRSFforArduino/README.md

 I am now aware that Arduino are making an R4 of their UNO & Adafruit are making a Metro M7.
 This is exciting news for me, because I would like to make these development boards fully compatible with CRSF for Arduino as & when their respective underlying code & toolchain support is added.

+As for other development boards (& their host microcontrollers), if they meet the minimum requirements & you are still having compatibility issues, it is likely that I have not yet added your board to the Compatibility Table.
+Consider opening up an [Issue](https://github.com/ZZ-Cat/CRSFforArduino/issues/new/choose) & we can go from there.

 ## AVR based microcontrollers are not compatible

 Development boards of yesteryear that were built around ATmega AVR microcontrollers such as the 328, 32u4, 2560 & 4809 are incompatible with CRSF for Arduino.